← return to docs

 We are interested in the discovery of mistakes, but we consider them "errata", not replication failures.

 The act of taking down experimental measurements by itself does not constitute science any more than collecting stamps or watching birds could be considered doing science.
 The heart and soul of science is abstracting away from individual observations to develop theories that have predictive power.
-Science progresses through better theories - more elegant, more general, and more precise.
-Theorizing is the beating heart of science, and to understand the health of science we must understand how good a job scientists are doing at theorizing.
-Today, many areas of science are shockingly atheoretical, to the point that we question the degree to which they are science at all.
+Science progresses through better theories - whether they be more elegant, more general, or more precise.
+Theorizing is the heart of science, and to understand the health of science we must understand how good a job scientists are doing at theorizing.
+Today, many areas of science are very atheoretical, to the point that one may question the degree to which they are science at all.
 Of course, experimentation helps to inform and inspire theorizing, but all experiments themselves are theory-laden.
 Whether the observations of a particular experiment can be replicated is interesting, but more interesting is whether theories hold up to repeated experimental assaults.

 Therefore, we are most interested in the replicability of the general effects that scientists claim on the basis of their theories, not whether a particular narrow observation can be replicated.
 Consider a clinical trial on Prozac.
 In a narrow sense all the experiment may have shown was that "Prozac helps with depression in people diagnosed with depression by a clinician at a Houston-area hospital system in the years 2010-2015", but based on theoretical considerations, the authors claim their work gives strong evidence for the general effect that "Prozac helps with depression for all humans".
 This is based on a theoretical understanding of how the brain works.
 Other examples of general claims are "neutrinos can travel faster than light", "the MMR vaccine causes autism", "power posing increases success in job interviews", and "water can exist in a polymerized form" (all of those claims failed replication and are now considered false).